eddieantonio/cmput296/lab-8.md

 <cite>[Bjarne Stroustrup](http://www.stroustrup.com/blast.html), Creator of C++</cite>
 </blockquote>

-As a warm-up exercise, we'll explore the more infamous aspects of JavaScript, such as its **weak typing**, **type coercion**, and using IEEE 754 **double-precision floating point** numbers as its built-in numeric type.
+As a warm-up exercise, we'll explore **type coercion** in JavaScript.

-### wat: Type coercion and weak typing

 <aside>
 Note that "weakly-typed" and "strongly-typed" is more of a continuum